PixelML/resources/README.md

 We’ve prepared API endpoints for text generation and image generation to power your hackathon projects.
 You can use these APIs to interact with models like LLaVA-Next, Phi3, and Flux.

-- 📄 **[API Documentation](https://github.com/adventofmultimodalai/resources/blob/main/api.md)**: Learn how to access and use the APIs.
+- 📄 **[API Documentation for hosted LLM and Image Generation Models](https://github.com/adventofmultimodalai/resources/blob/main/api.md)**: Learn how to access and use the APIs.
 - 🚀 Start building innovative applications by leveraging these endpoints today!